ActivistInvestor/AcMgdLib/README.md

 This library requires C# varsion 10.0.
 You can specify C# 10.0 as the language version in a project that targets the .NET framework 4.x (e.g. targeting releases of AutoCAD prior to 2025).
+Note that not all code in the library requires C# 10.0, but there are no details on that.

 A project targeting .NET Framework 4.x can be set to use C# 10 by adding the `<LangVersion>10</LangVersion>` entry to .csproj file: